villuna/parsers-talk/talk.md

 }
 ```

-We just chomp off the next character if it is a to z, and return it.
+We just chop off the next character if it is a to z, and return it.
 If the string is empty or the next character isn't a letter, we just throw an error.
 For simple parsers like this, a manual approach is perfectly fine.
 We can do the same thing for open and close brackets too:

 ```js